-Elizabeth Koraca is an Executive Coach and Career Strategist in New York City.
+Elizabeth Koraca is an Executive Coach and Career Strategist in New York and Los Angeles.
 She helps business executives, journalists, entrepreneurs, and other professionals improve presentation and communication skills so they can wield more influence, excel in their careers, and attain new leadership roles.
 Ms. Koraca travels the globe as a consultant, offering a range of services, including executive coaching, career strategizing, and media and presentation training to help clients boost job performance, seek promotions, and plan new careers.
 She specializes in helping business and other professionals improve their image, messaging, and personal branding.
 Through her step-by-step program, clients learn how to deliver effective presentations, cultivate stronger professional bonds, and speak confidently to print and broadcast reporters.

 Her clients include professionals at Morgan Stanley, Thomson Reuters, Pfizer, JLL (Jones Lang LaSalle) and multiple prominent New York-based hedge fund firms, but her practice also has evolved to serve professionals across all industries.

 Elizabeth is also an expert TV contributor and a regular on CNN, CNNi, Fox News, Fox Nation, Business Rockstars, and iHeart Radio.
 Her advice has been featured in print publications New York Magazine, NASDAQ, Yahoo, Entrepreneur and more.

 Prior to starting her own business, Ms. Koraca was a financial TV news anchor for Reuters.
 In that role, she interviewed hundreds of industry leaders from large asset management firms and Fortune 500 companies, including Blackstone CEO Stephen Schwarzman, and renowned investors Jim Rogers and Wilbur Ross.